FreeBSD 11.2+ vm.objects sysctl Kernel Heap Information Disclosure

 Control messages are basically extra bits of information that can be sent with a message.
 The control messages themselves are just sent in an array, one after another, and each message in that list can have a different “type”, length and associated data.

-process can send in this way, but the one we're interested in here is
+data that a process can send in this way, but the one we’re interested

-recipient.
-It's an interesting and neat feature that we can see
+descriptors to the recipient.
+It’s an interesting and neat feature that

 handle: